romannmk/framer-theme/README.md

 ## Introduction

-Framer Syntax is a dark, minimalist theme inspired by Framer’s popular code editor.
-It supports coding languages like HTML, CSS, JS, and JSON, giving you everything you need to build amazing products for the Web.
+Framer Theme is a minimalist theme inspired by Framer X. It supports app popular coding languages.